Improved Bounds for Private and Robust Alignment: Uniform Convergence: Privacy and Corruption

-where $a \lesssim b$ is a shorthand for $a=\mathcal{O}(b)$, $c(\epsilon) := \frac{e^{\epsilon}+1}{e^{\epsilon}-1} = \frac{1}{2 \sigma(\epsilon) - 1}$ and for any given $\theta'\in \Theta$, $\hat{L}^{(n)}(\theta'):= \sum_{t=1}^n - \log \widetilde{P}_{\theta'}(\widetilde{y}^{(t)} | x^{(t)})$ with $\widetilde{P}_{\theta'}(\widetilde{y}^{(t)} | x^{(t)}):= \sigma(\epsilon)\cdot {P}_{\theta'}(\widetilde{y}^{(t)} | x^{(t)}) + (1-\sigma(\epsilon))\cdot {P}_{\theta'}(-\widetilde{y}^{(t)} | x^{(t)}) = (2\sigma(\epsilon)-1) {P}_{\theta'}(\widetilde{y}^{(t)} | x^{(t)}) + (1-\sigma{(\epsilon)}) $ being the private probability. \end{lemma} \begin{remark} For the ease of presentation, we focus on the finite class case.
+\begin{remark} For the ease of presentation, we focus on the finite class case.
 The result can be readily extended to an infinite function class by using the covering number argument.
-For instance, for the logistic model in $d$ dimension, one can replace the $\log(|\Theta|)$ term by $\widetilde{O}(d)$.
+For example, via the covering number argument, one can simply replace the $|\Pi|$ by the corresponding $\beta$-covering number and add a linear term of $\beta n$.
 As a direct application of the above lemma, the MLE estimator that minimizes $\hat{L}^{(n)}(\theta)$ has an estimation error on the order of $c(\epsilon)^2 \log(|\Theta|)$, with $c(\epsilon)^2$ being the \emph{optimal} privacy cost. \end{remark} \textbf{Implications.} This lemma has several important and concrete implications.
 First, it helps to clarify our current understanding of MLE with log loss under privacy.
 Specifically, some previous works have shown that one needs to construct a new de-biased loss to work with local privacy, which turns out to be unnecessary.
-For instance, in the context of reward model learning with private preference data,~\cite{chowdhury2024differentially} attempted to work with the MLE estimator directly, but only obtained a suboptimal rate.
-This motivates their new de-biased loss design, which was later adopted in the alignment setting as well~\citep{zhou2025unified}.
+For instance, in the context of reward model learning with private preference data,~\citet{chowdhury2024differentially} attempted to work with the MLE estimator directly, but only obtained a suboptimal rate.
+This motivates their new de-biased loss design, which was later adopted in the alignment setting as well~\cite{zhou2025unified}.
 However, with our above new result, we can show that the MLE estimator under local privacy can also yield an optimal rate for the reward model, by a simple application of the mean-value theorem.
-Further, via the reduction framework in~\cite{zhou2025unified}, our result can be directly leveraged in the offline alignment problem with linear function approximation, see more discussions on these in Appendix~\ref{app:app-dis}.
+Further, via the reduction framework in~\citet{zhou2025unified}, our result can be directly leveraged in the offline alignment problem with linear function approximation, see more discussions on these in Appendix~\ref{app:app-dis}.
 Second, in Section~\ref{sec:private}, we will show that the above lemma can also be utilized to design new algorithms with log loss for both offline and online alignment, even with a general function class.
-Finally, given the wide application of log loss in decision-making problems~\citep{foster2023foundations,foster2024behavior}, our result could find wide applications beyond alignment.
+Finally, given the wide application of log loss in decision-making problems~\cite{foster2023foundations,foster2024behavior}, our result could find wide applications beyond alignment.